Experienced mothers and doctors may say that breastfeeding should not be painless exercise. In theory, they are right!

 In some cases, your doctor may prescribe high blood pressure medication, which has been found to treat Raynaud’s symptoms.

-Tips to Minimize Pain
+Tips To Minimize Breast Pain

 With all the possible causes of pain while breastfeeding, it can be difficult to narrow down what your particular symptoms are and know how to treat them.